rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My position to become a **Notecharter** started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) discussing how to create musical notes that synchronizes to the beat of the song.
+- My position to become a **Notechart Engineer** started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) discussing how to create musical notes that synchronizes to the beat of the song.
 - With continuous learning and motivation, I finally got a chance to become one of the contributors in the game market following senior's advice regarding the output of my works.
 I met some amazing developers and panelists from around the world.
 - I have experienced working in the following organizations:
   - AngelJam (2012-2013)